 Up until now, we have complete information on the "box" - that is, we know what the outcomes or tickets are and we know what frequencies or percentages they have.
 But in reality, we almost never have complete information.
 So, statisticians substitute statistics from the sample and perform something like normal calculations as if they actually had parameter values.
 In other words, statistics substitute for parameters with a disclaimer attached.
-Here is are typical examples.
-A poll on the economy says that 39% of Americans rate the economy positively.
-Note: The margin of error was 3 percentage points.
-A poll on the internet community says that 84% of internet users contact or get information on groups from the internet.
-At the end of this poll, it says the survey had a margin of sampling error of + or - 2 (percentage) points.
+Here are typical examples.
+A poll on the economy says that 41% of Americans express confidence in the economy.
+Note: The study is the result of a random survey of 1,000 respondents nationwide and the margin of error was 3 percentage points.
+A poll on race relations in Los Angeles says that 50% of Los Angeles residents found race relations better, but this was only true for 36% of African-Americans.
+At the end of this poll of 1,288 residents (262 of whom were identified as African American) in Los Angeles, it says the survey had a margin of error of + or - 3 percentage points and + or - 6 points for African Americans.